aintabb/amazon-product-crawler/README.md

-# Amazon Scrapper using Crawlee library
+# Amazon Crawler using Crawlee library

-A simple Amazon scraper to extract product details like product name, product price, etc., using the **Crawlee** library and **Commander** library for CLI-like input/outputs.
+A simple Amazon crawler to extract product details like product name, product price, etc., using the **Crawlee** library and **Commander** library for CLI-like input/outputs.

 ## Features
 - Amazon product crawling